AeliusSaionji/blog/My Firefox extensions (for the security and privacy nuts).md

 ## Update - 15/05/26

 I created a new firefox profile and was impressed with how light the newest Firefox can be.
-In an attempt to keep it light, I’ve dug deep and really pruned my extensions, relying on external software where possible.
+In an attempt to keep it light, I've dug deep and really pruned my extensions, relying on external software where possible.
 The following are what I now have installed:

 * Flashgot - grabbing videos where youtube-dl cannot.
 * Greasemonkey - Pretty much all above scripts are absolutely necessary
 * Lastpass - gotta have passwords
 * Mozilla archive format - I save pages infrequently, but I want to be able to open what I have saved
 * Noscript - security
-* OpenDownload² - I don’t want my downloads folder getting cluttered
+* OpenDownload² - I don't want my downloads folder getting cluttered
 * Pentadactyl - still doing most of the heavy lifting
 * Pure URL- security
 * Referrer Control - security (trying a different one on for size)
 * Request Policy - security
-* Session Manager - I don’t trust Firefox’s internal session management
+* Session Manager - I don't trust Firefox's internal session management
 * Stylish, Stylish sync - because that Wikipedia theme is too sexy

-I am trying to rely entirely on pentadactyl’s buffer interface for tab management, so I’ve removed all tab related extensions.
-I’ll continue to update this post as I inevitably cave and add more functionality.
+I am trying to rely entirely on pentadactyl's buffer interface for tab management, so I've removed all tab related extensions.
+I'll continue to update this post as I inevitably cave and add more functionality.

 ## Update - 15/08/10

-Not many changes to the formula, though I don’t know if the reason is I’m used to pentadactyl buffers, or I just do less batch image viewing/tab aggregating these days.
+Not many changes to the formula, though I don't know if the reason is I'm used to pentadactyl buffers, or I just do less batch image viewing/tab aggregating these days.

-* Reinstated RefControl, because Referrer Control doesn’t have import/export.
+* Reinstated RefControl, because Referrer Control doesn't have import/export.
 * Removed stylish.
-I might be able to apply the wikipedia theme with pentadactyl, I’ll look into that soon.
+I might be able to apply the wikipedia theme with pentadactyl, I'll look into that soon.
 * New extension: [Open With](https://addons.mozilla.org/en-US/firefox/addon/open-with/).
-I’m using mpv on both Windows and Linux now- combined with youtube-dl you can pass many URLs directly to mpv and it will play any video on the page.
-If there’s a video on the page, I run “Open With mpv”.
+I'm using mpv on both Windows and Linux now- combined with youtube-dl you can pass many URLs directly to mpv and it will play any video on the page.
+If there's a video on the page, I run "Open With mpv".

 ## Update - 16/11/21